Victoria Woodhull: Presidential candidate

-Having been vilified in the media for her support of free love, Woodhull devoted an issue of Woodhull & Claflin's Weekly (November 2, 1872) to an alleged adulterous affair between Elizabeth Tilton and Reverend Henry Ward Beecher, a prominent Protestant minister in New York.
+Having been vilified in the media for her support of free love, Woodhull devoted an issue of Woodhull & Claflin's Weekly (November 2, 1872) to an alleged adulterous affair between Elizabeth Tilton and Reverend Henry Ward Beecher, a prominent Protestant minister in Brooklyn.
 He supported female suffrage but had lectured against free love in his sermons.
 Woodhull published the article to highlight what she saw as a sexual double standard between men and women.

-That same day, a few days before the presidential election, U.S. Federal Marshals arrested Woodhull; her second husband, Colonel James Blood; and her sister Tennie on charges of "publishing an obscene newspaper" because of the content of this issue.
-The sisters were held in the Ludlow Street Jail for the next month, a place normally reserved for civil offenses but that contained more hardened criminals as well.
+That same day, a few days before the presidential election, U.S. Federal Marshals arrested Woodhull, her second husband, Colonel James Blood, and her sister Tennie on charges of "publishing an obscene newspaper" because of the content of this issue.
+The sisters were held in the Ludlow Street Jail for the next month, a place normally reserved for civil offenses but that also held more hardened criminals.
 The arrest was arranged by Anthony Comstock, the self-appointed moral defender of the nation at the time.
 Opponents raised questions about censorship and government persecution.
 The three were acquitted on a technicality six months later, but the arrest prevented Woodhull from attempting to vote during the 1872 presidential election.
-With the publication of the scandal, Theodore Tilton, Elizabeth's husband, sued Beecher for "alienation of affection."
-The later trial in 1875 was sensationalized across the nation and eventually resulted in a hung jury.
+With the publication of the scandal, Theodore Tilton, Elizabeth's husband, sued Beecher for "criminal conversation" (adultery) and alienation of affection.
+The 1875 trial was sensationalized across the nation and resulted in a hung jury.

-Woodhull received no electoral votes in the election of 1872, an election in which six different candidates received at least one electoral vote, and an unknown (but negligible) percentage of the popular vote.
-An unrelated man in Texas admitted to voting for her, saying he was casting his vote against Grant.
+Woodhull received no electoral votes in the election of 1872, an election in which six different candidates received at least one electoral vote, and a negligible, but unknown, percentage of the popular vote.
+A man in Texas said that he had voted for her, saying he was casting his vote against Grant.

 Woodhull again tried to gain nominations for the presidency in 1884 and 1892.
 Newspapers reported that her 1892 attempt culminated in her nomination by the "National Woman Suffragists' Nominating Convention" on September 21.
 Marietta L. B. Stow of California was nominated as the candidate for vice president.
 The convention was held at Willard's Hotel in Boonville, New York, and Anna M. Parker was its president.
-Some woman's suffrage organizations repudiated the nominations, however, claiming that the nominating committee was unauthorized.
+Some women's suffrage organizations repudiated the nominations, claiming that the nominating committee was unauthorized.
 Woodhull was quoted as saying that she was "destined" by "prophecy" to be elected president of the United States in the upcoming election.